-According to various research, the most frequent winning keno numbers are 1, 4, 23, 34, and 72.
+According to various researches, the most frequent winning Keno numbers are 1, 4, 23, 34, and 72.
 However, based on my experience, the list is much longer.

 Keno is a game of luck like the lottery, and the only legit way to predict the game's outcome is through analyzing data from thousands of sessions.